- icelandic sheepdog

 Spitz breeds are often loyal, intelligent, and affectionate, but they can also be independent and bold.
 Not always suited to the novice owner, these active dogs have working backgrounds, and their tasks ranged from helping hunters find game to hauling sleds with heavy loads to herding animals like reindeer.
 Their thick coats also need regular grooming to keep the shedding at bay!

-There are between 50 and 70 distinct spitz dog breeds, but some aren’t easily categorized because there is no exact definition.
-These 16 AKC recognized breeds are synonymous with the spitz classification and showcase why so many people have made these types of dog a member of their family.
+There are between 50 and 70 distinct spitz dog breeds, but some aren’t easily categorized because there is no exact category definition.
+These 16 AKC-recognized breeds are synonymous with the spitz classification and showcase why so many people have made these dogs a member of their family.

-Another powerful, hard-working spitz-type, the Alaskan Malamute is known for being affectionate, loyal and playful.
-One of the oldest sled dog breeds, the Mal’s strength and stamina allowed them to slowly haul heavy loads over long distances.
-Loving family dogs, Malamutes are also independent and energetic.
+Another powerful, hard-working spitz type, the Alaskan Malamute is known for being affectionate, loyal, and playful.
+One of the oldest sled dog breeds, the Mal has strength and stamina, which allowed them to slowly haul heavy loads over long distances.
+Loving family dogs, Mals are also independent and energetic.

 American Eskimo Dog

 Eskies are trainable, curious, and, once you have won them over, friendly—it’s no surprise they were circus performers in the past.
 They come in toy, miniature, and standard sizes.
 Their intelligence, desire for affection, and energy mean these dogs benefit from being part of an active family where they will have plenty of company.